dawsers/hyprscroller/README.md

 all the windows are scaled to fit the current monitor.
 You can still interact with them normally (change focus, move windows, type in them etc.).
-When toggling back to normal mode, the original window sizes will be restored...so it is not wise to use *toggleoverview* for window resizing.
-Use it as a way to see where things are and move the active focus, or a window, anything beyond that will probably find bugs.
+When toggling back to normal mode, the original window sizes will be restored...so it is not wise to use *toggleoverview* for window resizing or creating new windows.
+Use it as a way to see where things are and move the active focus, or a window, anything beyond that will probably find bugs or **cause compositor crashes**.

 ## Options

 *hyprscroller* currently accepts the following options:

-1. `column_default_width`: determines the width of new columns (windows).
+1. `column_default_width`: determines the width of new columns in *row* mode.
 Possible arguments are: `onehalf` (default), `onethird`, `twothirds`, `maximized`, `floating` (uses the default width set by the application).